-Westmont welcomes transfer students and invites them to begin their Westmont experience for either the fall or spring semesters.
-Students may begin the transfer process with fewer than 24 academic transferable semester units.
-However, if the transfer applicant has fewer than 24 academic transferable semester units, official high school transcripts and results of either the SAT or ACT will be required.
+Westmont welcomes transfer students and invites them to begin their Westmont experience in either the fall or spring semester.
+Students may begin the transfer process at any time during their college experience.
+Applicants who have completed fewer than 24 semester units (36 quarter units) must submit official high school transcripts and results of either the SAT or ACT.

-Applicants transferring from an accredited college or university will be given credit for transferable courses for which they received a grade of C- or better.
+Applicants transferring from an accredited college or university will receive credit for transferable courses for which they earned a grade of C- or better.
 Courses with "P" grades will be accepted for elective credit only and only if the transcript indicates that a "P" grade is equivalent to a "C-" grade or higher.
 Courses with "P" grades will not be applied to general education or major/minor degree requirements.
 Exception: physical education/activity courses with a "P" grade will be applied to Westmont's Physical Education Activity (PEA) general education requirement providing the "P" grade is equivalent to a "C-" grade or higher.
-The coursework must be submitted on an official transcript.
-Receiving credit for a course does not necessarily mean that an academic department will apply that course to the fulfillment of a major requirement or the Student Records Office will apply the course to the fulfillment of a G.E. requirement.
+The coursework must be submitted on an official transcript (mailed to Westmont by the college/university or delivered in a sealed envelope with an official emblem or seal from the institution that prepared it).
+Receiving credit for a course does not necessarily mean that an academic department will apply that course to the fulfillment of a general education requirement.

 Following the offer of admission, the Westmont Student Records Office will make a thorough evaluation of completed coursework as it applies to the general education requirements and the overall graduation requirements.
 Evaluations will be completed only after receipt of an official transcript.
-The Student Records Office will mail the evaluation to the applicant.
-Typically, a minimum of three to four semesters at Westmont is required to complete all graduation requirements.

-Westmont may restrict credit from a non-accredited institution and may, at the discretion of the registrar, require validation through enrolling in a related course at Westmont and receiving a minimum grade of C, or through an examination.
+Westmont may restrict credit from a non-accredited institution and may, at the discretion of the Registrar, require validation through enrolling in a related course at

+Westmont and receiving a minimum grade of "C-", or through an examination.
 Students must validate courses during their first year of residence at Westmont.